nushell/nushell.github.io/book/README.md

 The book is split into chapters which are further broken down into sections.
 You can click on the chapter headers to get more information about it.

+- [Installation](installation.md), of course, helps you get Nushell onto your system.
-- [Getting Started](getting_started.md) teaches you how to install Nushell and shows you the ropes.
-It also explains some of the design principles where Nushell differs from typical shells, such as bash.
+- [Getting Started](getting_started.md) shows you the ropes.
+It also explains some of the design principles where Nushell differs from typical shells, such as Bash.
 - [Nu Fundamentals](nu_fundamentals.md) explains basic concepts of the Nushell language.
 - [Programming in Nu](programming_in_nu.md) dives more deeply into the language features and shows several ways how to organize and structure your code.
 - [Nu as a Shell](nu_as_a_shell.md) focuses on the shell features, most notably the configuration and environment.